tbocek/tomtp/Readme.md

 First Layer Encryption:

 1. Create a deterministic nonce by XORing the shared secret with the sequence number
-1. 1Use standard ChaCha20-Poly1305 to encrypt the payload data with this nonce
+1. Use standard ChaCha20-Poly1305 to encrypt the payload data with this nonce
 1. Include any header/crypto data as additional authenticated data (AAD)
 1. The resulting ciphertext must be at least 24 bytes to allow for nonce extraction